nhselect/step1-training/content/user-guide/educator/03-staff-list/adding-delegates-to-your-staff-list/index.md

 > The email address of the delegate must match the address they registered with.​
 >
-> If you do not have this functionality, this means you have been promoted to an Assessor rather than an Educator / Manager.
+> If you do not have this functionality, this means you have been promoted to an Assessor rather than an Educator/Manager.
 Contact your Clinical Centre Manager to update your role.​

 4. The delegate should not appear in your My Staff List